laowantong/paroxython/docs/md/taxonomy.md

 ### 1-0 mapping

-At first glance, some of the labels generated during the first step seem redundant.
-For instance, `"binary_operator:Add"` and `"addition_operator"`.
+At first glance, some of the labels generated during the first step seem redundant, e.g. `"binary_operator:Add"` and `"addition_operator"`.
 In fact, the former was used to calculate the latter.
-In [`spec.md`](https://repo/paroxython/resources/spec.md), the definition of `"addition_operator"` is introduced by these words: “An addition operator is a binary operator `Add` which has not be classified as a concatenation operator”.
+In [`spec.md`](https://repo/paroxython/resources/spec.md), the definition of `"addition_operator"` is introduced by:

+> An addition operator is a binary operator `Add` which has not be classified as a concatenation operator.

-This is a good example of label for internal use only.
+This is a good example of a label for internal use only.
 In the conversion step, it will be simply ignored (i.e., it has no entry in the taxonomy).

 ### 1-N mapping

-When a source code is, say, 8 lines long, it is tagged with the label `"whole_span:8"`.
-This is an example of a label which produces two taxa: `"metadata/program"` and `"metadata/sloc/8"`.
-Both span the whole program and, although it is not obvious, both have their uses.
+When a source code is, say, 42 lines long, it is tagged with the label `"whole_span:42"`.
+This is an example of a label which produces two taxa: `"metadata/program"` and `"metadata/sloc/42"`.
+Both span the whole program and, although it is not obvious, both have their uses:

-The first one is common to all programs, and provides an invariable access key to an all-encompassing span.
+- The first one is common to all programs, and provides an invariable access key to an all-encompassing span.
 In a command pipeline, it can be used to [express the absence of a taxon](#expressing-the-absence-of-a-taxon).

-The second one has a variable part, and can be used to filter programs by [size](https://en.wikipedia.org/wiki/Source_lines_of_code) (for example, in `paroxython.recommend_programs`, the pattern `"metadata/sloc/[1-5]"` will be used to filter out the programs that have more than 5 lines).
+- The second one has a variable part, and can be used to filter programs by [size](https://en.wikipedia.org/wiki/Source_lines_of_code) (for example, in `paroxython.recommend_programs`, the pattern `"metadata/sloc/[1-4]?[0-9]"` will be used to filter out the programs that have 50 lines or more).

 This conversions are triggered by the following rows in the default taxonomy: